Fuzzy Black Holes from Mass Generation in Matrix Compactification: Compactification of BFSS theory

 and expectation values are computed using Wick's theorem, where building blocks are two-point functions derived from the kinetic action (\ref{eq:BFSSKinetc})

 As a result, the averages read

 where propagators in the loop give rise to factors

-where primed sums run over non-zero modes only.
+and primed sums run over non-zero modes only.
 These factors are infinite, but can be regularised, generalising the procedure of \cite{Laliberte_2024}.
-We will elaborate on this in the appendix \ref{sec:regularise}, where we show how to separate the finite part from the infinite one.
+We will elaborate on this in the Appendix \ref{sec:regularise}.
 We will also show that bosonic and fermionic terms have the same infinite part, which therefore cancels out when considering differences.

 We collect all terms (\ref{eq:BFSSexpect}) together, invert the rescaling (\ref{eq:BFSSrescaling}), and Wick rotate back to Lorentzian signature to obtain, for the zero modes effective action,

 Here, the action $S_0$ reads